 Nominations can be made by faculty, staff, students, and alumni (including former undergraduate researchers now in graduate school).
 Nominators should work with the nominee to develop nomination packets.

-Committee members: Selection is made by an ad hoc committee composed of faculty/staff and students named by the associate dean.
+Committee members: selection is made by an ad hoc committee composed of faculty/staff and students named by the associate dean.

 Nomination materials for those not selected will be retained and considered for the next two years.
 Recipients are not eligible if they were awardees in the past five years.

-Past recipients who are ineligible in 2024:
+Past recipients who are ineligible in 2025:

 2023: Phillip Myer, Animal Science